View Ubaldo Ortiz's Obituary on gosanangelo.com and share memories

 The rosary will be held at 6:00 p.m.
 Wednesday, February 26, 2020 at Winters Funeral Home.
 Mass of Christian Burial will be held at 2:00 p.m.
 Thursday, February 27, 2020 at Mt Carmel Catholic Church with burial to follow at Lakeview Cemetery.

-"La Vida sin tropias no es Vida" "A life without stumbles is no life at all" Ubaldo Ortiz, April 2015
+"La Vida sin tropiezos no es Vida" "A life without stumbles is no life at all" Ubaldo Ortiz, April 2015